atari-monk/battleship-js/docs/log.md

 1. Remove shared_lib and make shared_lib_2 to shared_lib.
 - 1h
-- 13:56 - 15:41
+- 13:56 - 15:50, 19:10 - 19:22,
-- 105 min
+- 114 min + 12
-- feat(shared_lib_2): introduce new utility functions and refactor imports for improved modularity
+- feat(shared_lib): introduce new utility functions and refactor imports for improved modularity
+- feat(shared_lib): migrate utilities from shared_lib_2 to shared_lib for improved consistency and modularity